Shambel96/Netflix-Clone/README.md

 # Netflix-Clone
-A netflix website clone 2024 from Evangadi.com
+A netflix website clone 2024 from Evangadi.com learning purpose